tobychui/arozos/README.md

 [中文說明](README-zh-HK.md)

-**Updates: As PHP (the lanuage itself) is deprecating, we are moving our system to Go (Or golang) in the coming months.
-Data migration guideline will be provided later.
+**Updates: As PHP (the language itself) is deprecating, we are translating our system to Go (Or golang) in the coming months.
+Data migration guidelines will be provided later.
 If you have any questions, feel free to create a new issue.**

 # ArOZ Online System / aCloud
 Personal Cloud Platform with Web Desktop Environment for Raspberry Pi 3B+ or 4B.
-A place to start cloud music and video streaming, data storage, lightweight office work / text processing, 3D printing file previews, Cloud programming IDE and more!
+A place to start cloud music and video streaming, data storage, light-weight office work / text processing, 3D printing file previews, Cloud programming IDE and more!

 **WARNING!
-THIS SYSTEM IS STILL IN BETA PHRASE.**
+THIS SYSTEM IS STILL IN BETA EDITION.**

 ## Getting Started
 These instructions will guide you through the deployment of a copy of ArOZ Online System on your own Raspberry Pi or other low power, Linux running SBCs for community review and testing purposes.
 Read more on the [Full System Documentation](https://tobychui.github.io/ArOZ-Online-System/).

 ### Docker
-Follow the instruction from this repo: https://github.com/Saren-Arterius/aroz-dockerize
+Follow the instructions from this repo: https://github.com/Saren-Arterius/aroz-dockerize

 ### Prerequisites
 The following packages are required for the system to run on your Linux system.